taro-yanagiya/google-assistant-audio-file-testing/README.md

 yarn start
 ```

 11. If assistant says you need to allow personal results, open Google Home app on your smartphone and check notifications in the app.
-Once it's allowed, you should be able to start testing!
+Once it's allowed, you'll be able to start testing!
 12. Modify index.ts and write your tests.